ellikarg/firsteverfrontend/README.md

 26. Profile page: As a user I can view other users profiles so that I can see all of their stories and can follow them
 27. User profile - user stats: As a user I can view statistics about a specific user: number of stories, follows and users followed so that I can learn about them
 28. View all stories by a specific user: As a user I can view all the stories by a specific user so that I can catch up on their latest posts, or decide if I want to follow them
+29. Filter stories by category: As a user I can filter all the stories assigned to a specific category so that I can read through stories of a similar type

 ## Agile development methodology
 GitHub issues and projects were used to document and track an agile development approach.
 A GitHub issue was created for each user story, with labels if the user story belongs to the "must-haves", "should-haves" or "nice-to-haves".
 GitHub milestones were created to represent the epics.

-A project kanban board was used to track progress, with user stories moved between 'Todo', 'In Progress' and 'Done' columns as appropriate.
+A project kanban board was used to track the progress, with user stories moved between 'Todo', 'In Progress' and 'Done' columns as appropriate.

 <img src="readme_assets/user_stories.PNG" height=300>